 Carol D’Amico is a nationally recognized expert in designing and leading strategies related to higher education, workforce development, and business-led involvement in education reform.

-She joined USA Funds in August 2013.
+She joined Strada Education, then known as USA Funds®, in August 2013.

 D’Amico served in the U.S. Department of Education as assistant secretary for adult and vocational education from 2001-2003.
 While serving as a senior fellow in education and co-director of the Center for Workforce Development at the Hudson Institute, she co-wrote “Workforce 2020.”
 The book describes the demographics of the future U.S. workforce and the challenges in preparing the American workforce to prosper in the global economy.